solui/solui/packages/docs/Specification/Overview/README.md

 **image** _(optional)_

-An image which appears to display alongside the UI title.
+An image which appears to display alongside the Dapp title.

 Example: